Arafura Games: History

 The 2013 Arafura Games was cancelled by the newly elected CLP government on 31 October 2012 as it "costs too much to run".

 After an eight-year hiatus, the 2019 Arafura Games were held from 27 April to 4 May 2019.

+The 2021 games were postponed until 2023 due to the COVID-19 pandemic, however it was later announced by the then Major Events Minister Natasha Fyles, that all future Arafura Games were to be scrapped.

+Editions

 Basketball

 Conducted under Federation of International Basketball Associations (FIBA) conditions and Guidelines, Basketball is played at the Darwin Basketball Stadium, Abala Road Marrara, in the Marrara Sporting Complex.

 In recent years, USA squad players from university teams dominated the competition.
 The Northern Territory team have been shaded in the last 4 Arafura Games by the Americans and only their depth on the bench has let them down.
 The Northern Territory have won the Silver medal in the past 4 Arafura games.
 2007 Arafura Games Basketball results: